dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-stateful-service.md

 1. Retain the version number when reading the data for a key.
 1. Use the version number during updates such as writes and deletes.

-If the version information has changed since the version number was retrieved, an error is thrown, requiring the you to perform another read to get the latest version information and state.
+If the version information has changed since the version number was retrieved, an error is thrown, requiring you to perform another read to get the latest version information and state.

 Dapr utilizes ETags to determine the state's version number.
 ETags are returned from state requests in an `ETag` header.
-Using ETags, you know that a resource has been updated since the last time they checked by erroring during an ETag mismatch.
+Using ETags, your application knows that a resource has been updated since the last time they checked by erroring during an ETag mismatch.

 The following example shows how to:

-- Get an ETag
+- Get an ETag.
-- Use the ETag to save state
+- Use the ETag to save state.
-- Delete the state
+- Delete the state.

 The following example is written in Python, but is applicable to any programming language.